Peter Skellerup: Family, recognition and death

-In 1941, he married Rita Margaret Grogan (26 August 1919 – 1985); they were to have one son and three daughters.
+In 1941, he married Rita Margaret Grogan (26 August 1919 – 1985); they had one son and three daughters.
 His wife died in 1985.
 His second marriage was to Evelyn Rogers, who died in 1999.

 In 1974, he was awarded Knight of the Order of the Dannebrog by Denmark.
 In the 1979 New Year Honours, Skellerup was appointed a Commander of the Order of the British Empire, for services to the City of Christchurch.
 Skellerup sponsored the Antarctic wing at Canterbury Museum and to recognise his contribution, Skellerup Glacier in New Zealand's Ross Dependency in Antarctica was named for him.

 Skellerup died in Christchurch on 15 May 2006, and was buried at Ruru Lawn Cemetery.
 He was survived by the four children from his first marriage.